NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 # Batch .zip and .rar extractors

 This couple of scripts allows you to extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file.
+They saved me hours of work unzipping a large collection of compressed files.
+Hopefully they will help many others too.

 ## How To:
 - Copy the directory you have your zip/rar files in.